 During your annual fall maintenance visit, your gas furnace gets a complete tuneup:

 - Thermocouple inspection

 - Lubrication for moving parts

 - System testing

 Systems that are carefully maintained enjoy a longer lifespan because the parts are clean, lubricated, and perfectly adjusted.
-Your HVAC technician can also catch developing problems early with a timely maintenance visit.
+Your HVAC technician or AC Repair technician can also catch developing problems early with a timely maintenance visit.
 These visits can prevent more significant damage from occurring if issues go unchecked and worsen.

 Between professional maintenance visits, you can give your furnace a little extra care by changing the furnace filters every one to three months.
 A dirty filter causes your gas furnace to work harder to pull air through the filter.
 A clean air filter improves your home’s indoor air quality and eases strain on the system.